MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-key-versions.md

 To make sure that he files in the encryption zones are protected by the rotated securelakekey, `azdata bdc hdfs encryption-zone -a start -p /securelake`.

-The following diagram depicts the state of system after reencryption of encryption zone.
+The following diagram depicts the state of system after re-encryption of encryption zone.

 :::image type="content" source="media/big-data-cluster-key-versions/protection-chain-reencryption.png" alt-text="Protection chain after reencryption":::